-Under the Violence Against Women Act (VAWA), certain immigrant spouses and children in removal proceedings may apply permanent residence through VAWA cancellation of removal.
+Under the Violence Against Women Act (VAWA), certain immigrant spouses and children in removal proceedings may apply for green cards through VAWA cancellation of removal.
 Immigrant women and children are more likely to experience abuse and exploitation while entering the U.S., working or at home.
 Therefore Federal Law has created various forms of protection for these victims.
 Many immigrant victims face threats to deportation especially if their immigration status depends on their abusive spouse or parent(s) through the family-based immigration system.

 They Are About Providing Solutions